Unfortunately, there is no one size fits all answer to what causes thin hair.

 So, what causes thin hair if you suffer from anemia or an iron deficiency?

-Well, iron is essential to building healthy and strong hair, so without it, your locks will be a little lapse.
+Well, iron is essential to building healthy and strong hair.
+So without it, your locks will be a little lapse.

 Iron deficiency is actually one of the most common causes of thin hair in women!